Swami Yogananda: Activities and organizational skills

 Yogananda was the first to organise the public celebration of Ramakrishna's birthday anniversary on a large scale in Dakshineswar temple premises.
 Yogananda was also instrumental in providing a grand reception to Swami Vivekananda when he returned to Calcutta in 1897.
 On both occasions he influenced many young men and organised and coordinated the activities.

 Yogananda was elected as the vice-president of the Ramakrishna Mission upon its formation in 1897, and he successfully steered the organisation through its formative years.
 In 1898 Yogananda organised the birthday anniversary of Ramakrishna in the newly formed Belur Math.
 He served as the office bearer till his death in 1899.

 Death

 Yogananda died on 28 March 1899 after prolonged illness.
 He was the first to pass away among the direct monastic disciples of Ramakrishna and Sarada Devi.
 During his illness he was served by Kalyanananda, a direct disciple of Vivekananda.
-Sister Nivedita was one of the witnesses to his death, and she had described the moments of his passing away in one of her letters to Josephine MacLeod.
+Sister Nivedita was one of the witnesses to his death, and she had described the moments of his death in one of her letters to Josephine MacLeod.
 During his last days he was nursed by Yogin Ma and his death affected Sarada Devi.